Gorenstein-projective modules over short local algebras

-A local algebra $A$ with radical $J = J(A)$ is said to be {\it short} provided $J^3 = 0.$ All algebras considered here will be local finite-dimensional $k$-algebras, where $k$ is a field, say with radical $J$, and for simplicity, we will assume that $A/J = k$.
+All algebras $A$ considered here will be local finite-dimensional $k$-algebras, where $k$ is a field, and for simplicity, we will assume that $A/J = k$.
+The module $A/J$ will always be denoted by $S$; it is the unique simple module.
 Let $e = e(A) = |J/J^2|$.
-Usually, we will assume that $A$ is short and then we write $a = a(A) = |J^2|$ and call $(e(A),a(A))$ the {\it Hilbert-type} of $A$.
+A local algebra $A$ is said to be {\it short} provided $J^3 = 0.$ Usually, we will assume that $A$ is short and then we write $a = a(A) = |J^2|$ and call $(e(A),a(A))$ the {\it Hilbert-type} of $A$.

-We denote by $L(e)$ the local $k$-algebra with $J^2 = 0$ and $|J| = e$ (thus $e(L(e)) = e$ and $a(L(e)) = 0$).
-If $A$ is a local algebra with $e(A) = e$, then $A/J^2 = L(e).$ We can interpret the $L(e)$-modules as the $A$-modules annihilated by $J^2$, thus as the $A$-modules of Loewy length at most 2.
 If $M$ is a module with Loewy length at most 2, we call $\bdim M = (t(M),|JM|)$ (or its transpose) the {\it dimension vector} of $M$ (note that $\bdim M$ is only defined for modules $M$ of Loewy length at most 2; we have $\bdim S = (1,0)$ and there is no module with dimension vector $(0,1)$).
-Also, let us remark that $|M| = t(M) + |JM|$.
-We say that a module $M$ is {\it bipartite} provided $\soc M = J M$.
-Non-zero bipartite modules have Loewy length $2$.
-Note that {\it a module has Loewy length at most $2$ if and only if it is the direct sum of a bipartite and a semisimple module.}
+We call a module $M$ {\it bipartite} provided $\soc M = J M$. {\it A module has Loewy length at most $2$ if and only if it is the direct sum of a bipartite and a semisimple module.}

-{\bf 1.1.} The aim of the paper is to show that for a short local algebra $A$, the existence of a non-projective Gorenstein-projective module, or of related modules and complexes, forces strong restrictions on the structure of $A$.
-There will be a second paper [RZ3] devoted to this topic; it will deal with the $\Omega$-growth of modules and, in particular, with the Koszul modules as introduced by Herzog and Iyengar in [HI].

-In the last 40 years, short local algebras have found a lot of attention in commutative algebra, since they turned out to provide counter-examples to several conjectures, see [AIS] for a corresponding account.
-We want to draw the attention to short local algebras which are not necessarily commutative and show in which way results known in the commutative case can be extended to non-commutative algebras.
-We follow investigations of Yoshino [Y], Christensen-Veliche [CV] and Lescot [L] looking on the one hand at Gorenstein-projective modules and, more generally, at acyclic complexes of projective modules, but also say at reflexive modules, and, on the other hand, at the asymptotic behaviour of Betti numbers, thus of projective resolutions.

-It turns out that many arguments used in the commutative case work in general, but there are also some decisive differences.
-For the convenience of the reader, we are going to provide complete proofs, the only exception will be the use of the appendix of [CV], see 9.1 in the present paper, as well as of some basic observations mentioned in [RZ1].

-We often will assume that $A$ is not self-injective (after all, over a self-injective algebra, all the modules are Gorenstein-projective).
-Note that if $A$ is self-injective, then $e\le 1$ or $a = 1$ (see 3.1).
-The representation theory of the self-injective algebras (as well as the representation theory of the radical square zero algebras) is quite well understood.
-Our Appendix A provides a survey on the shape of the module category of a local algebra with radical square zero and of a self-injective short local algebra.